 What to Cook While Camping

-Whether you choose a ready-made campfire cooking kit or create your own, items such as grills, griddles, and carbon steel pans are popular options to include.
+Whether you choose a ready-made campfire cooking kit or create your own, you should choose pans that can easily help you make camping favorites.

-Griddles are perfect for cooking up summer favorites like corn, potato salad, pizza, beet salad, and more, while our lightweight Carbon Steel pan is able to tackle hearty meals like steak and potatoes and scallops.
+Griddles are perfect for cooking up summer favorites like corn, potato salad, pizza, beet salad, and more, while our lightweight Carbon Steel Pan is able to tackle hearty meals like steak and potatoes, seafood, and grilled veg.

 How to Cook Outside